mortcanty/earthengine/README.md

  	and follow the instructions.
 You will have to copy the given URL and paste it into your local browser.

- 4. After successful authentification the credentials are saved to the container.
+ 4. After successful authentication the credentials are saved to the container.
 Now run the command

  		./app.py